 Native Children's Survival Founder

-Robby Romero rose to prominence with the global broadcast of his first music video campaign, IS IT TOO LATE and with his designation as a United Nations Ambassador Of Youth For The Environment.
+Robby Romero rose to prominence with the global broadcast of his first internationally televised music picture campaign, IS IT TOO LATE and with his designation as a United Nations Ambassador Of Youth For The Environment.
 Over the past two decades, Robby has used the international languages of music and film to help shift the paradigm and bridge the gap between Indigenous Peoples, human rights and the environment through his non-profit organization, Native Children’s Survival.
 Robby has spoken and performed and his work has premiered at grass-roots Indigenous gatherings and world events across the globe.

 AS A MUSICIAN...